Skip to main content

 “I worked with [Git], reviewed browser issues, and coordinated with [Design Team] to keep a content-heavy page both usable and consistent across devices.”

-Rewrite the closing so it sounds like the next step of a real hiring process.
-Skip generic thanks and suggest a useful conversation about the codebase, workflow, or project needs.
+Make your closing sound like a natural next step in the hiring process.
+Avoid generic thank you lines; instead, suggest a conversation about the codebase, workflow, or project needs.

 See a better closing